Crispy Oven Baked Chicken Wings

 5. I brush them all with the vegetable oil, or you can add them to a bowl and toss them in the oil you are using and spread them back out on the baking sheet.

-6. Sprinkle all the wings with the dry chicken bouillon.
-Measurements for the spices are all approximate.
-I do a decent sprinkle of all the spices and herbs on every wing.
-Then repeat with the garlic and onion powders, the paprika, black pepper, cayenne, and white sugar.
+6. Sprinkle all the wings with the dry chicken bouillon to your preference.
+I do a decent sprinkle of all the spices and herbs on every wing then repeat with the garlic and onion powders, the paprika, black pepper, cayenne, and white sugar for a consistent, complete coating.

 7. Heat oven to 400 to 425 degrees If your oven runs hot, use the 400 setting.
 If it runs cool, use the 425.
 Place the wings in the in the oven on the very top rack.
 Bake for 25 to 35 minutes.
 My oven takes 35 minutes.
 All ovens will be different.